sbondada/EventCrawler/README.md

 We Use Scrapy to execute the program.
 Run the following command.

-''' javascript
-scrapy crawl event -a start_url='http://calendar.boston.com/lowell_ma/events/show/274127485-mrt-presents-shakespeares-will'
+>scrapy crawl event -a start_url='http://calendar.boston.com/lowell_ma/events/show/274127485-mrt-presents-shakespeares-will'
-'''

 * scrapy- command line tool.
 * crawl- start crawling a spider